metoppv/improver/doc/source/metadata/Introduction.rst

 In IMPROVER this takes the form of attributes either within a netCDF file or within an in-memory Iris cube.

-The principles applied to the metadata witin IMPROVER are:
+The principles applied to the metadata within IMPROVER are:

  * Conformance to the CF Metadata Conventions, building on this where necessary
  * Clear purpose, with just enough metadata to describe the data sufficiently